 - Shop around: Every company has its own rating system, which means some companies might rate your speeding ticket more heavily than others.
 Getting quotes from several companies might help you find a carrier that offers you the same coverage for less.

 Speeding tickets are one of the most common traffic violations, and having one on your record can have significant financial and practical impacts on your life.
-Depending on the state you live in and the amount you exceeded the speed limit, as well as the total number of points accumulated on your license, you may be dealing with the fallout of a ticket for several years.
-Thankfully, insurers often offer discounts or savings opportunities that can help lower your insurance cost after a speeding ticket.
+Depending on the state you live in and the amount you exceeded the speed limit, as well as the total number of points accumulated on your MVR, you may be dealing with the fallout of a ticket for several years.
+Thankfully, most auto insurers often offer discounts or savings opportunities that can help lower your insurance cost after a speeding ticket.

 Frequently asked questions